ubccr/treat/README.rst

 We save the above sequence files and run the alignment using TREAT::

-  $ ./treat align -t simple-templates.fa -f simple-sequences.fa
+  $ treat align -t simple-templates.fa -f simple-sequences.fa
   ================================================================================
   example-1
   ================================================================================